Catherine Taron

 Artist Statement

 My intention is to explore painting with a light hand and a limited palette.
-While my work is primarily representational, it is not to replicate a place exactly.
+While my work is primarily representational, it is not to copy a place exactly.
 Instead, my paintings try to capture a personal feeling of a place I know, with a specific memory or story in mind.
 As a continually developing artist, and with each new piece, I am learning to both paint and live more fully in my own creative voice.

 Professional Associations